MadBomber/blog/_posts/engineering/2024-12-11.md

 Welcome to the first article in a series that introduces the  Ruby gem [**agent99**](https://rubygems.org/gems/agent99), which provides a reference implementation framework for the execution and management of software agents.
 If you're eager to jump right in, feel free to visit the [software repository](https://github.com/MadBomber/agent99).

+> **NOTE:** the Ruby agent code shown in this artical may be conceptual.
+See the agent99 repo for [working examples.](https://github.com/MadBomber/agent99/tree/main/examples)

 ## Background

-I've been developed software systems since I wrote my first computer program in the fall of 1970.
-It was a one-liner in APL - A Programming Langauge.
+I've been developing software systems since I wrote my first computer program in the fall of 1970.
+It was a one-liner in APL - A Programming Language.
 Of course all programs in APL are essencially one-liners.
 I'm very happy that I've been using Ruby since 2005.

 With this long history, I've accumulated some references that sometimes puzzle newer developers.
-For instance, when mention that Agent 99 is smarter than Agent 86.
+For instance, when I mentioned that Agent 99 is smarter than Agent 86.

 One of my favorite spy shows from the 1960s is [**Get Smart**](https://www.youtube.com/watch?v=16_6XrPlV-w), a title that resonates with today’s growing interest in integrating artificial intelligence (AI) into every software project, which is not always for the better.